ansible/community-docs/collection_creator_path.rst

 You :ref:`created <create_content>` new content.

-Now it is time to create a collection to share your shiny work with the community.
+Now it is time to create a collection to share your work with the community.
 Use the `Developing collections guide <https://docs.ansible.com/ansible/latest/dev_guide/developing_collections.html>`_ to learn how.

-We recommend you to use the `collection_template repository <https://github.com/ansible-collections/collection_template>`_ as a basis.
+We recommend you to use the `collection_template repository <https://github.com/ansible-collections/collection_template>`_ as a basis for your collection.

 Write good user collection documentation
 ========================================